 With more bicyclists on the road, accidents are unfortunately becoming more common.

-As more cyclists take to the streets, however, the number of bicycle-related accidents has risen sharply.
+As more cyclists take to the streets, the number of bicycle-related accidents has risen sharply.
 Even when wearing a helmet, bicyclists can sustain devastating and life-altering injuries.
 More often than not, these accidents are caused by careless or inattentive drivers who may be on the lookout for other cars, but are not focused on bicyclists that may be riding in their vicinity.
-Massachusetts has even enacted laws to

-Settlement with driver of SUV for death of a 61-year-old man riding his bicycle.
+Wrongful death settlement against driver of SUV who struck and killed a 61-year-old man riding his bicycle.

 Settlement for bicyclist who was struck when a motorist took a left turn across an intersection directly into the path of an oncoming bicyclist, who had the right of way.
 The cyclist, who was wearing a helmet, was thrown through the air and suffered several fractured teeth requiring surgical repair.